ipspace/netlab/docs/labs/clab.md

 ## Supported Versions

-Recent _netlab_ releases were tested with _containerlab_ version 0.44.3.
+Recent _netlab_ releases were tested with _containerlab_ version 0.55.0.
 That's also the version the **netlab install containerlab** command installs.

-The minimum supported _containerlab_ version is 0.37.1 (2023-2-27) -- that version introduced some changes to the location of generated certificate files.

 If needed, use ```sudo containerlab version upgrade``` to upgrade to the latest _containerlab_ version.